Kakrail Mosque: History

+Maulana Zubair Ahmed was an imam of this mosque in 2020.

 Architecture

-The present mosque is designed by engineer Haji Abdul Muqit.
+The present mosque was designed by engineer Haji Abdul Muqit.
 Adjacent to the roof of the mosque are triangular carvings.
 The pillars of the mosque are square in shape.
 The west wall of the mosque is rippling.
 The mosque also has wide verandas on three sides.
 On the south and north sides there are two pond-like houses for Wudu rituals and can serve hundreds of people at once.
 There are also more modern arrangements for performing Wudu outside of the mosque building.
 A short distance north of the mosque is a two-storey building for toilets and bathrooms.
 There are no entrance doors and so it is open day and night.